Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 The practical record is not separate from the technical argument.
 It is one of the strongest pieces of evidence for it.

-## II.
-Package and implementation notes belong here
+## Package and implementation notes belong here

 These technical notes are a good place for: